Climate change pressure on the Wet Tropics of Queensland

 The Wet Tropics of Queensland is recognised as being extremely sensitive to climate change which is changing the distribution patterns and population densities of many Wet Tropics species.

-Climate change threatens to disrupt the finely balanced ecological and climatic conditions that support the distinctive assemblage of plants and animals that exist in the Wet Tropics, and may result in rapid and catastrophic changes.
+Climate change threatens to disrupt the finely balanced ecological and climatic conditions that support the distinctive assemblage of plants and animals that exist in the Wet Tropics, resulting in potentially rapid and catastrophic changes.

 Climate change is exacerbating impacts of other threatening processes such as fragmentation, invasive species and changing water and fire regimes.